 Every Middle and Upper School student at Oak Mountain Academy must participate in community service.
 Students may complete these requirements through service in school organizations, OMA clubs, or through volunteer efforts within community-based organizations.
 The 60-hour graduation requirement must be completed during 9th-12th grades at 15 hours per year.
-These hours will be logged through FACTS by the student and monitored by the Office of College counseling.
+These hours will be logged through FACTS by the student and monitored by the Office of College Counseling.
+An additional form of verification will be required each time hours are obtained.
+This verification process will be determined by the College Counselor based on how the hours are acquired.
 If seniors are in jeopardy of not meeting the required hours before graduation, they will be assigned community service on the OMA campus.
 These required hours are in addition to the school's advisory service-based program and must be obtained during non-school hours only.
 No student can obtain any portion of these 60-required hours during the academic day while school is in session.

-Section 8: Lower School Information Grades PK-5 Part 1: "We strive to provide a challenging college preparatory education."
+Section 8: Lower School Information Grades PK-5

+Part 1: "We strive to provide a challenging college preparatory education."